Kong/docs.konghq.com/app/_hub/kong-inc/http-log/index.md

   * `kong` is the internal Kong latency that it took to run all the plugins.
   * `request` is the time elapsed between the first bytes were read from the client and after the last bytes were sent to the client.
 Useful for detecting slow clients.
 * `client_ip` contains the original client IP address.
-* `started_at` contains the UTC timestamp of when the request has started to be processed.
+* `started_at` contains the UTC timestamp of when the request started to be processed.

 ----